 - No additives

 Igourmet’s Parmigiano Reggiano cheese undergoes a strict aging process of 18 to 20 months during which it is constantly inspected for quality.
 It is cut and wrapped by hand, before being exported in insulated packages.
-The cheese arrives in a cooler chest filled with dry ice to make sure that it doesn’t spoil due to high temperature.
+The cheese arrives in a cooler chest filled with dry ice to make sure that it doesn’t spoil due to high temperatures.
 The two-pound cheese measures 8x5x1 ½ inches and mostly will have half-an-inch rinds on its adjacent sides which can be used in broths.

 Since it is all-natural without any preservatives, it has a short shelf life.
 If you want to save it for a longer time, you could freeze it in a vacuum-sealed bag and thaw it whenever you want to use it.
 Thawing doesn’t affect the flavor.

-3. Mama Francesca Premium Parmesan, Asiago and Romano Cheese
+3. Mama Francesca Premium Parmesan Cheese

 This product has the creamy and nutty flavor of asiago and the rather sharp and piquant taste of romano, making it a top option to elevate the taste of simple dishes such as caesar salad.